Blog

 juggling multiple children

-Not too long ago, that was me.
+Not too long ago, I was that mom juggling multiple young children.
 I had a kindergartner, a preschooler, a toddler and a new baby.
-What the crap was I thinking?
-Welcome to crazy town!

 • I see the frazzled look on your face.